 Pediatric Mosaic Down Syndrome

-What is Mosaic Down syndrome?
+What is Mosaic Down syndrome in children?

-There are ongoing studies to determine if there are any differences in the health of people with mosaic Down syndrome, depending on how the mosaicism occurred.
-In addition, there have been studies looking at whether the percentage of mosaicism can predict the clinical outcome, such as the IQ of the individual or whether there will be a heart defect.
-These studies show that the percentage of mosaicism is not an accurate predictor of outcome.
-There is great variability in mosaic Down syndrome cases, from very mild features, to having the majority of features of Down syndrome, just as a person with all trisomy 21 cells could experience.What is the chance for mosaic Down syndrome to happen again in a family?
+There are ongoing studies to find out if there are any differences in the health of people with mosaic Down syndrome, depending on how the mosaicism occurred.
+There have also been studies looking at whether the percentage of mosaicism can predict the baby’s IQ or whether there will be a heart defect.
+These studies show that the percentage of mosaicism doesn’t accurately predict outcome.
+Mosaic Down syndrome cases can vary greatly.
+They can range from having very mild features to having most of the features of non-mosaic Down syndrome.

-Director, Rare Disease Institute
+Director, Rare Disease Institute Laboratory

 Our cancer genetics experts help answer important questions about your child’s inherited risk for cancer.